What Are Your Responsibilities Surrounding Food Allergies?

 I would urge extreme caution in making ‘free from’ claims about products.
 The ability to create any ‘free from’ meals requires compliance with strict regulations about the handling and preparation process.

-In order to comply, you must be able to guarantee the food is suitable for everyone with an allergy or intolerance.
+In order to comply, you must be able to guarantee the food is suitable for everyone with food allergies or intolerance.
 If you are handling any allergens within the same kitchen, then you cannot guarantee there’s no risk of cross-contamination.

-- Doner kebab meat is held together with yogurt so take care of milk allergies.
+- Doner kebab meat is held together with yoghurt so take care of milk allergies.

 - Canned tuna sometimes includes the milk protein, casein.